AboNady/Simple_Linear_Regression_From_Scratch/README.md

 *  This is important [Article](https://www.analyticsvidhya.com/blog/2021/04/gradient-descent-in-linear-regression/), as it illustrates how to deal the partial dervatives.

-*  I recommend this book because it shows you an [Example using Python](https://www.geeksforgeeks.org/gradient-descent-in-linear-regression/)
+*  I recommend this article because it shows you an [Example using Python](https://www.geeksforgeeks.org/gradient-descent-in-linear-regression/)

 ## Contacts